IISRI in the Media

 On Monday 8th July the Committee for Geelong hosted a Defence-focussed luncheon at Simonds Stadium, sponsored by Winchester Australia and the CSIRO's Australian Animal Health Laboratory.
 The keynote speaker for the event was the Hon Warren Snowdon MP, Minister for Defence Science and Personnel.
 Minister Snowdon outlined the opportunities available to organisations within the Geelong region to help service the needs of Australia's armed forces.

-The distinguishing factor from other robots in its class is that the CISR counter-IED robot has a lifelike sense of touch.
+The distinguishing factor from other robots in its class is that the IISRI counter-IED robot has a lifelike sense of touch.
 Professor Nahavandi explained that the system's intuitive and safe operation enables many practical applications.
 The multi-point haptic technology may be used for medical surgery or by law enforcement agencies and Defence to de-activate explosive devices.

-CISR's Universal Motion Simulator and OzBot™ on Scope
+IISRI's Universal Motion Simulator and OzBot™ on Scope

-CISR researcher Kyle Nelson explained, "This state-of-the-art platform is designed to train pilots and the drivers of other vehicles by providing them with super realistic flying and driving experiences."
+IISRI researcher Kyle Nelson explained, "This state-of-the-art platform is designed to train pilots and the drivers of other vehicles by providing them with super realistic flying and driving experiences."
 The UMS can simulate an incredible range of real vehicular movements and manoeuvres.

 "Our motion simulator has six degrees of freedom, including two axis of continuous rotation, so it can move in just about every way a real helicopter can - in both controlled flight and accident situations.
 And, by swapping the simulator's controls and adjusting the settings of the software that determines its movements, we can reconfigure it to train aeroplane pilots, or the drivers of tanks, trucks or boats."